Skip to main content

 Complex Coding Patterns:

-Type 2: Vowel-Consonant Differentiation When vowels and consonants are coded differently:
+Type 2: Vowel-Consonant Differentiation When vowels and consonants are coded differently — for example, vowels shifted by +2 and consonants by -1:

-Type 4: Word Coding (Substitution) “Gold” is called “Yellow,” “Silver” is called “Grey,” etc. This is actual word substitution — you must know or deduce the code words.
+Type 4: Word Coding (Substitution) Words are replaced by category labels — for example, “Gold” is called “Yellow,” “Silver” is called “Grey.”
+You must deduce the code words from the relationships given.

 Example: If “PARROT” is called “BIRD,” “EAGLE” is called “BIRD,” and “SNAKE” is called “REPTILE,” what is COBRA called?
-Since PARROT, EAGLE, and SNAKE are all BIRD or REPTILE: PARROT = BIRD (it’s a bird) EAGLE = BIRD (it’s a bird) SNAKE = REPTILE (it’s a reptile) Therefore COBRA = REPTILE ✓
+PARROT and EAGLE are both birds, so they map to BIRD.
+SNAKE is a reptile, so it maps to REPTILE.
+A cobra is also a reptile, therefore: COBRA = REPTILE

 Previous Year SSC CGL Patterns: